TheLoooser/pattern-recognition/5/readme.md

 This is the readme
-Put some usefull information here
+Put some useful information here